Apollo 17: Return to Earth

 During the trip back to Earth, the crew operated the infrared radiometer in the SM, as well as the ultraviolet spectrometer.
 One midcourse correction was performed, lasting 9 seconds.
 On December 19, the crew jettisoned the no-longer-needed SM, leaving only the CM for return to Earth.
 The Apollo 17 spacecraft reentered Earth's atmosphere and splashed down safely in the Pacific Ocean at 2:25 p.m.
 EST, 6.4 km from the recovery ship, USS Ticonderoga.
 Cernan, Evans, and Schmitt were then retrieved by a recovery helicopter piloted by Commander Edward E. Dahill, III and were safe aboard the recovery ship 52 minutes after splashdown.
 As the final Apollo mission concluded successfully, Mission Control in Houston was filled with many former flight controllers and astronauts, who applauded as America returned to Earth.

 Aftermath and spacecraft locations

+Following their mission, the crew undertook both domestic and international tours, visiting 29 states and 11 countries.
+The tour kicked off at Super Bowl VII, with the crew leading the crowd in the Pledge of Allegiance; the CM America was also displayed during the pregame activities.

 None of the Apollo 17 astronauts flew in space again.
 Cernan retired from NASA and the Navy in 1976.
 He died in 2017.
 Evans retired from the Navy in 1976 and from NASA in 1977, entering the private sector.
 He died in 1990.
 Schmitt resigned from NASA in 1975 prior to his successful run for a United States Senate seat from New Mexico in 1976.
 There, he served one six-year term.